Monday, 19 December 2016

 Regarding the tribal pattern of Afghan society in Roh, Akhund Darweza provides as follow certain new points :

-The above passage thus evidences that the Afghans in Roh called themselves maliks irrespective of their economic differences in their society.
-They were inter-dependent in their every day life because a tribesman could not carry on his business without the cooperation of his fellow tribesmen.
+The above passage thus evidence that the Afghans in Roh called themselves maliks irrespective of their economic differences in their society.
+They were inter-dependent in their everyday life because a tribesman could not carry on his business without the cooperation of his fellow tribesmen.

 Concerning the political and the economic status which the Afghans of a certain area in Roh extended to the Afghan immigrants in their own settlement, a Yousafzai tradition relates that whenever some people of the Yousafzai tribe or of any other Afghan tribe migrated from their own village or were compelled to leave their settlement and take refuge somewhere else , the immigrants, according to their former family status , were allotted land temporarily or permanently n their new abode of adoption.
 The grant of land was made to them on equal basis in relation to the original land holders.